 Sibusile Xaba – Open Letter to Adoniah

-‘Open Letter To Adoniah’ is one half of the debut double album by Sibusile Xaba, which was released in South Africa on 1 May 2017 and will be released internationally on 4 August 2017.
+‘Open Letter To Adoniah’ is one half of the debut double album by Sibusile Xaba, which was released in South Africa on 1 May 2017 and internationally on 4 August 2017.

 We recorded it primarily in the mountains of Magaliesberg on 26 & 27 June 2016, with a few tracks being recorded live at U – The Space, Sunnyside on 29 January 2016 and at the Tabane household, Mamelodi on 10 April 2016.